sohamg97/hw-stat133/hw04/README.md

 This homework is designed to help us learn how to work with strings.
 This includes the manipulation of strings and regular expressions.
-This is also meant to teach how to produce a clean data frame, through means of cleaning, transformations and formatting.
+This is also meant to teach how to produce a clean data frame, through means of cleaning, transformations as well as formatting.